 Barthelme Prize for Short Prose

-This year's Barthelme Prize will be judged by Molly McCully Brown.
+This year's Barthelme Prize will be judged by Kelly Link.
 For previous winners, honorable mentions, and judges, see the sidebar.

 All entrants to the Barthelme Prize receive a one-year subscription to Gulf Coast, beginning with the year in which the corresponding prize winner is published.